srcfl/HIP-energy/0128-energy-subnetwork.md

 There will be a max supply of 250B ENERGY.

-The proposal is for halving of ENERGY issuance to occur every 2 years.
+The proposal is for the halving of ENERGY issuance to occur every 2 years.

 We propose that 60B ENERGY be reserved for providing startup capital for Srcful AB and investors, required to launch the ENERGY subnetwork and develop the technical and operational infrastructure needed for its creation.
 These tokens will be minted over a 36-month period and will have a minimum lockup of 12 months after the token emission date.
 These tokens will be emitted on a daily basis.